Pennsylvania Bankruptcy Attorneys Guide You Through Chapter 7 Bankruptcy

 Once we file your case, you are required to attend a creditor meeting.
 The meeting will occur approximately 30 days after the filing of your petition.
 At the meeting, the trustee will interview you regarding your financial situation.
 In a typical consumer case, the meeting is a short process, less than 15 minutes and creditors seldom attend the meeting.
 Of course, our trusted attorneys will assist you in preparing for the meeting and attend the meeting with you.
 After the meeting, we will be available to advise you as needed until your case is concluded.

 Usually, you will not be required to appear at any other proceedings.
 Your case will be closed by the bankruptcy court with the issuance of an order discharging all your debts.

-If you decide bankruptcy may be the right choice for you and your family, our Lancaster bankruptcy lawyers can answer your questions about the Pennsylvania’s laws and walk you through your case step-by-step.
+If you decide bankruptcy may be the right choice for you and your family, our Lancaster bankruptcy lawyers can answer your questions about Pennsylvania’s laws and walk you through your case step by step.
 Contact our experienced bankruptcy law firm today to discuss your case.
-We serve clients in Lancaster, Malvern, Reading, West Chester, and Wyomissing.
-Contact Case & DiGiamberardino P.C. by 610.372.9900 or online.
+We serve clients in Lancaster, Malvern, Reading, West Chester and Wyomissing.
+Contact Case & DiGiamberardino, P.C., at 610-936-6650 or online.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.